 One thing that is prominent on this record is that Steele hasn’t forgotten how to write a kick ass catchy hook.
 “It Ain’t Me” provides the biggest hook and probably the most gospel influenced production on the album which is then closely followed by the indie pop ballad “Play The Game”.
-With a strong first half the album beings to lose momentum with the forgettable ballads “Rescue Boat”, “Lasers” and “Everywhere With You”.
-The songs just lack the power, strength and emotion the other tracks embody and compared to “Lonely” and “Signal To You” which are the albums defining ballads they just fall to the background.
+With a strong first half the album beings to lose momentum with the forgettable ballads “Rescue Boat” and “Lasers”.
+The songs just lack the power, strength and emotion the other tracks embody and compared to “Lonely”, “Everywhere With You” and “Signal To You” which are the albums defining ballads.
 However her vocals remain in the instantly recognisable powerhouse range that will have continuing to listen.
 During her promotional shows she premiered the title track song which failed to make the track listing and I’m very confused as to why.
 Not only did it electrify her set but was also a key centrepiece to the overall message and sound she was trying to deliver.